Chrysoprase, Onyx, & Ruby Disk Choker with Rondelles

 Excellent (see description)

-This Art Deco choker features faceted, opaque chrysoprase, onyx and ruby glass disks and rondelles.
+This statement choker necklace features faceted, opaque chrysoprase-, onyx- and ruby-glass disks and rondelles.
 The components are strung on metal chain.
 The necklace closes with a screw-in clasp formed by two of the disks.
 Based on the construction of this piece, I think it is European in origin.
 As often happens with necklaces made like this one, the chain has stretched.
 I don’t recommend having a jeweler cut the excess – just keep it at the back.
-This colorful and versatile necklace can be worn with many Art Deco jewels, depending on the color you wish to emphasize — scroll down to see a selection.
+This multi-colored, versatile necklace can be worn with many Art Deco jewels, depending on the color you wish to emphasize — scroll down to see a selection.
 Or wear your real or faux diamond studs to complete the look.